 Momentum: The Ripples Made by Ordinary People, Part 16

-On our second to last episode in our series, Momentum: Civil Rights in the 1950s, we learn about the Civil Rights Act of 1957 and the commission born of it.
+On our second to last episode in the Momentum series, we learn about the Civil Rights Act of 1957 and the commission born of it.
 For two years, the United States Commission on Civil Rights researched and released a 600+ page report about the state of voting rights in the US.

 They found, time after time, accounts of Black Americans who faced roadblocks and threats of violence or economic punishment when they tried to register to vote.
 Fear played a large role in preventing Black Americans from voting.
 But the tides are slowly changing, and there are many dedicated people working to make civil rights gains.
 We return to learning about Thurgood Marshall as his career–and influence–evolves over time.